I get this question at least five to ten times every week in one form or another: How do I get my books published?

 To self-publish your books, don’t use a so-called “self-publishing company” or self-publishing service.
 You can self-publish yourself for very little money (the very definition of self-publishing).

-Start by publishing your book as a Kindle ebook on Amazon.com.
+Start by self-publishing your book as a Kindle ebook on Amazon.com.
 You can do that for free if you have a well-formatted Word document by going to http://kdp.amazon.com, setting up a publishing account, and uploading your book in a few simple steps.

 Here’s a step-by-step guide to publishing an ebook on Kindle: http://mfishbein.com/how-to-self-publish-a-book-on-amazon.